 THE GENERATION IX PROJECT

-LEADERSHIP, FLORIDA KEYS
+LEADERSHIP TRAINING, FLORIDA KEYS

 Start the year off right with an intensive leadership program at historic Pigeon Key in Florida.
 Explore the unique environment of this remote island while diving into community and personal growth topics like 'authentic leadership,' and 'service leadership.'
 Leadership at Pigeon Key will better prepare you to be a mentor at the Generation IX Mentorship program in Oregon, or any leadership position in the community.